Moaz7assan/mail-password-generator/README.md

 - Access advanced settings for more control over email and password generation.
 - Combine email and password generation into a comprehensive collection.

-## Usage
-### Main Menu
-- Generate a Mail
-- Generate a Strong Password
-- Generate a Collection of Mails and Passwords
-- Access Advanced Options

-### Advanced Menu
-- Generate custom emails with specific domains.
-- Create custom passwords with defined criteria.
-- Generate and save custom collections of emails and passwords.

 ## Libraries
 ### rich
 For creating stylish and formatted terminal outputs.